sorrowfulseraph/sorrowfulseraph/README.md

 DNI if you support and sit next to proshippers etc. KNOWING that's who they are.

-dni if you ship/like incest.
-I'm talking about ALL sorts of incestous dynamics.
+dni if you ship/like/support/write incest.
+I'm talking about ALL sorts of incestous dynamics, implied included.
+Idc if it's normal in whatever series it is you're watching for plot/lore reasons.
+It's still weird, there's no valid excuse.
+Same thing if you ship adoptive siblings.

+omegaverse bullshit DNI unless obvious satire.
+I have an unfavorable opinion towards this type of reading material and honestly I don't want to see this stuff.

+dni if you read those MLM/WLW things where rape is considered "complimentary necessary plot", overly-feminizes one of the people in the relationship or makes them heavily infantilized.
+EW.

 dni if you genuinely sexualize or ship yourself with pokemon, or overuse the same "did you know vaporeon.." yes, yes I know and I WISH I didn't!
 It's a silly water fox that's ALL!

+"Miguel O'Hara fans" from TikTok/Twitter DNI.
+I'm talking about the specific brand of fans who oversexualized and mischaracterized him SO bad it felt like those "Y/N x alpha CEO" videos rather than Miguel.